 Since then however, an official Arduino command line tool has been released!
 Which means it’s time for another tutorial!

-The first thing we want to do is install support for the Intel Curie / 101 board.
+Then we want to install support for the Intel Curie / 101 board.
 We can do this with the board manager:

 The arduino-cli program is easy to use.
 To install libraries, which we need to do for any sensor we use, we can just do this: